Thailand - A Land Of Smiles

 - Day 4 Ayutthaya

 - After breakfast this morning we'll begin our explorations at the beautiful Bang Pa-In Palace, which was once a royal summer residence.
 We'll then continue to the UNESCO-listed ruins of Ayutthaya.
 Once a wealthy and glittering city, this was the capital of Siam between 1350 and 1767, when it fell to the Burmese army and was all but abandoned.
 We'll take a stroll around Ayutthaya's impressive remains which include a head of Buddha embedded in a tree trunk surrounded by tangled roots.
 Lunch is included at a restaurant, and this evening there's an opportunity to see Bangkok from another perspective.
-Our optional excursion takes us to a sky bar for fabulous views of the city at night, and also includes dinner.
+Our optional excursion takes us to a sky bar for fabulous views of the city at night, and also includes dinner at a local restaurant.

 - Day 5 Phitsanulok